dcernst/dcernst.github.io/teaching/mat220f18/syllabus.md

 #### Selecting Presenters

 In general, I will curate the list of student presenters each class meeting.
-A presenter is a student that either volunteered (V) or was chosen (C) by me.
+A presenter is a student who either volunteered (V) or was chosen (C) by me.
 Volunteering is encouraged, but being chosen without volunteering isn't bad.
 If more than one student volunteers for a specific problem, the student with the fewest number of presentations has priority.
 I reserve the right to decline your offer to present.
 This may happen if you are volunteering too often (and hence removing another student's opportunity to present) or if I know in advance that another student's presentation will lead to a fruitful discussion.

 If you are chosen to present but would prefer not to present that particular problem, you can either negotiate presenting a different problem or take a pass (P).
 You may elect to pass **at most two times during the semester**, after which a presentation will be deemed unsatisfactory (U).
 By default, if you have an unexcused absence on a day when you have been chosen to present, then your presentation will be recorded as a pass (P) unless you have already exhausted your two passes, in which case the presentation will be recorded as unsatisfactory (U).